ThiagoAVicente/sfs-api/README.md

 ## Tech Stack

-- Python (FastAPI)
+- Python
 - Vector search with Qdrant
 - Object storage via MinIO
-- Redis for caching and background jobs
+- Redis and arq for caching and background jobs
 - Docker & Docker Compose for infrastructure

 ## Dependencies